python/cpython/Doc/library/xml.etree.elementtree.rst

-:meth:`Element.findall` finds only elements with a tag which are direct children of the current element.  :meth:`Element.find` finds the *first* child with a particular tag, and :meth:`Element.text` accesses the element's text content.  :meth:`Element.get` accesses the element's attributes::
+:meth:`Element.findall` finds only elements with a tag which are direct children of the current element.  :meth:`Element.find` finds the *first* child with a particular tag, and :attr:`Element.text` accesses the element's text content.  :meth:`Element.get` accesses the element's attributes::

    >>> for country in root.findall('country'):